Colossal Terahertz Magnetoresistance from Magnetic Polarons in EuZn$_2$P$_2$

 Figure~\ref{fig:fig1}(b) shows the temperature dependence of $\sigma_1$ at $\nu=1.5~\mathrm{THz}$, extracted directly from the measured spectra.
 Because this frequency lies close to the conductivity minimum in Fig.~\ref{fig:fig1}(a), it provides a convenient probe of the high-frequency edge of the electronic feature and its temperature-driven reshaping.
 Upon cooling, $\sigma_1(\nu\!=\!1.5~\mathrm{THz})$ decreases exponentially from roughly 0.3~$\Omega^{-1}\, {\rm cm}^{-1}$ at 150~K to nearly zero at lower temperatures, consistent with thermally activated behavior.
-The Arrhenius plot yields an activation energy of $3.5\pm0.3~\mathrm{THz}$ for $T>60~\mathrm{K}$ (see Supplementary Material \cite{SM}), a temperature below which magnetic-polaron correlations have been reported in EuZn$_2$P$_2$~\cite{j1jz-5p73}.
+The Arrhenius plot yields an activation energy of $3.5\pm0.3~\mathrm{THz}$ for $T>60~\mathrm{K}$ (see Supplemental Material \cite{SM}), a temperature below which magnetic-polaron correlations have been reported in EuZn$_2$P$_2$~\cite{j1jz-5p73}.
 As observed in EuCd$_2$P$_2$~\cite{Homes2023EuCd2P2Optical}, the Eu-related phonon response exhibits only weak temperature dependence in the complex optical response of closely related Eu-based compounds.
-This suggests that the temperature evolution of the conductivity minimum in Fig.~\ref{fig:fig1}(a) is primarily driven by changes in the electronic response associated with magnetic-polaron dynamics rather than by modifications of the phonon contribution.
+Together with the activated behavior and its correlation with the temperature range of magnetic-polaron formation, this suggests that the temperature evolution of the conductivity minimum in Fig.~\ref{fig:fig1}(a) has a substantial contribution from changes in the electronic response associated with magnetic-polaron dynamics, without excluding an additional contribution from the low-frequency phonon tail.